ty-everett/ts-sdk/docs/tutorials/key-management.md

     // Check if we have a transaction ID from the sign result if (signResult.txid) {
       console.log(`Transaction ID: ${signResult.txid}`)
-      console.log('Transaction was successfully signed and broadcast!')
+      console.log('Transaction was successfully signed!')

-      // Note: In a real application, you would fetch the transaction details
-      // from the blockchain using the txid to examine its structure

-      // In a real application, you would examine the transaction structure here console.log('\nTo examine the transaction structure, you would:') console.log('1.
-Fetch the transaction from the blockchain using the txid') console.log('2.
-Parse the transaction to view inputs, outputs, and scripts') console.log('3.
-Verify signatures and validate the transaction')

-      console.log('\nExample output information you would see:')
-      console.log('- Input count: typically 1 or more inputs from your wallet') console.log('- Output count: at least 2 (payment + change)') console.log('- Input scripts: Contains signatures and public keys') console.log('- Output scripts: Contains P2PKH or other locking scripts') } else {
-      console.log('No transaction ID available - transaction may not have been broadcast') }

     } else {
-      console.log('No transaction data available in the sign result') }
+      console.log('No transaction ID available - transaction may not have been completed') }

   } catch (error) {